On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Proof of Theorem

 We now begin the second phase of the construction.
 This involves adding new layers to the SFT cover $Z$ to produce a new countable SFT $Z'$ with $\pi(Z') = X^\dag$.
-We first add a new copy of $\grid$ called the \emph{simulation grid}, on which we simulate a sequence of tile sets $(T_n)_{n \in \N}$ as in Example~\ref{ex:probe}; they will have access to the $A$-layer and are responsible for checking its correctness.
-Here, $n$ is the width of the small grid layer.
+We first add a new copy of $\grid$ called the \emph{simulation grid}, on which we simulate a sequence of tile sets $(T_n)_{n \in \N}$ as in Example~\ref{ex:probe}; they will have access to the base alphabet layer via the kind of interface defined in that example and are responsible for checking its correctness.
+We will constrain $n$ to be equal to the width of the small grid layer.

 The size of the simulation grid is at least $t(n) \cdot m$ for a computable function $t : \N \to \N$ growing fast enough that the counter machines always have enough time to correctly simulate tiles of $T_n$ (recall that $m$ is the size of the large grid); we enforce this using Lemma~\ref{lem:blowup}.
 We require that the small grid, large grid and simulation grid all be aligned, so that the counter machines running on the simulation grid cells can access $n$ and the contents of the counting layer.